Understanding How to Pack for Your Trek

 Due to the altitude in Cusco and even higher in the mountains on the treks, it can be quite warm and the intensity of the sun at the higher altitudes is intense.
 It may only be 68 degrees Fahrenheit or 20 Celsius but it seems quite hot and because of the high UV rays, one can burn very quickly.
 There is no cloud cover to block or protect from the sun.
 Night and early mornings quite cold and the day time temperatures quite warm.
 You need to understand it can be quite a bit colder in the higher altitudes of the Andes at night and the day temperatures may reach the high 60’s in Fahrenheit and 15 to 20 Celsius.
 Do not underestimate how cold it can be in the high Andes Mountains at night in the winter.
 The bottom line for this type of extreme differences in temperature is to dress in lots of layers.

 The main difference in the rainy season, is not the temperature.
 It is a bit warmer during the nights but daytime can be colder if it is cloudy and or a tropical rain has come down in torrents.
 When it rains the temperature can drop quickly, with even a bit of hail at times.
 You must be prepared with a rain jacket and or umbrella because when the tropical rain hits, it hits fast and comes down in torrents.
 Usually, it moves quickly to another area.
 It can be raining in Cusco and just a few blocks away it is not raining.
-It does no usually rain all day; it is a tropical type of rain.
+It does not usually rain all day; it is a tropical type of rain.
 In the mountains where you will be hiking, weather can change rapidly especially in the rainy season.
 See the charts below for more detailed information on temperature and rain.

 What should I wear?